Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Dynamical Phases of the Taxi System

 Given the nature of real-time, dynamic ride-sharing, only booking policies are natural for the available taxis to pick up commuters.
 An important parameter to tune is $p_s$, the percentage of commuters generated in the system who are open to ride-sharing.
 This is a phenomenological parameter describing the degree of acceptance of ride-sharing for a particular society, and may have important cultural, social and economical implications.
 When $p_s>0$, the theoretical analysis in Sec.~\ref{theory} does not strictly apply.
 Heuristically, however, for each node there is still an effective $l$ from both empty taxis and taxis open to ride-sharing, and an effective $g$ from both types of commuters.
 This is confirmed numerically, and both effective $l$ and $g$ now also depend on $p_s$, the tuning of which can lead to interesting phase transitions with significant impact on the dynamics of the taxi system.

 Large scale numerical simulations are carried out with a specific route matching algorithm that ensures when ride-sharing occurs, the extra time involved in the detours will not exceed five minutes for any shared parties.
 We will not go into the details of the simulation, which can be found in Ref\cite{yang}.
+Both artificial road networks and realistic road networks (with empirical demand for taxi services) are analysed, giving qualitatively similar results.
+Here we focus on realistic road network and the empirical taxi demand from the city state of Singapore (the road network is shown in Fig.(\ref{singaporemap}).
 We analyse the dependence of the average waiting time (the time that commuters spend waiting at the nodes) and the average trip time (the time commuters spend inside the taxi) on $p_s$, the percentage of commuters open to ride-sharing.
 Note that even when a commuter is open to ride-sharing, his/her trip may not be shared with another commuter.
 This is because at the time such a commuter makes a booking request, there may not be suitable partners to share the trip that satisfies the constraint of the detour time.